bourgeoisor/bourgeoisor.github.io/notes/blog/monospace.md

 ### For code readability

-All* computer programmers use monospace fonts to write their code, where a mistake on one small character can make a whole lot of difference in the program output.
+All<sup>*</sup> computer programmers use monospace fonts to write their code, where a mistake on one small character can make a whole lot of difference in the program output.
 Monospace fonts are generally designed to take out any ambiguity between similar-looking characters.
 Take a look at the following sets of characters and try to spot where ambiguity could occur.

 | Proportional | Monospace |
 | :- | :- |